-2. Personal Statement and Objectives
+1. Personal Statement and Objectives

-Applicants should describe their interests in public health in the essay/personal statement & objectives section of the application form.
+Applicants should describe their interests in public health in the personal statement and objectives section of the application.
 The essay should address educational goals specific to the chosen program of study.
 Applicants should also describe career goals as well as any experience relating to the health field, research, community service, and leadership positions.
-Applicants are encouraged to describe how significant life experiences have influenced their motivation, qualifications, or academic record.
-This essay/personal statement & objectives is central to the admissions decision and is read by the admissions committee.
-Note: Personal statement & objectives are screened for plagiarism.
+Applicants are encouraged to describe how significant life experiences have influenced their motivation, qualifications, or a cademic record.
+The personal statement and objectives are central to the admissions decision and is read by the admissions committee.
+Note: Personal statement and objectives are screened for plagiarism.
 Evidence of plagiarism will result in an automatic denial of admission.

-3. Evidence of Proficiency
+2. Evidence of Proficiency